astranero/music-generator/README.md

 ## Installation and Instructions

-This project is using python3.10 and poetry version 1.4.0.
+This project is using python 3.10 and poetry version 1.4.0, which needs to be installed.

 Fluidsynth has to be installed for project  to work.